Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Evening views from our mooring location for the night

 That said, there was one moment that caught my attention.
 While we were under way one day, a small boat approached the dahabiya, and the sailors quickly noticed them trying to lasso the dahabiya with a rope (trying to get a tow down the river for free).
-Fortunately, our sailors unhooked it almost as fast as it landed, and the whole situation was handled so efficiently that we barely had time to feel uneasy.
-After that, we kept the back door to our suite locked—better safe than sorry.
+Fortunately, our sailors unhooked it almost as fast as it landed, and the whole situation was handled efficiently.
+After that, we kept the back door to our suite locked since it was accessible from the exterior via the terrace.
 Overall, we felt incredibly secure throughout the journey, thanks to the crew’s diligence.

 17. Up or Down River?